istio/istio.io/content/en/docs/ops/ambient/usage/waypoint/index.md

 $ command
 {{< /text >}}

-This will output the configuration of the waypoint proxy, including the virtual services that are mapped to it.
+This will output the configuration of Waypoint proxy, including the virtual services that are mapped to it.

 ### Monitoring the Virtual Service Mapping

-You can use the following command to monitor the virtual service mapping to the waypoint proxy:
+You can use the following command to monitor the virtual service mapping to Waypoint proxy:

 {{< text bash >}}
 $ command
 {{< /text >}}

-This will output the virtual services that are mapped to the waypoint proxy.
+This will output the virtual services that are mapped to Waypoint proxy.

-### Checking the Waypoint Proxy Traffic
+### Checking Waypoint proxy Traffic

 You can use the following command to monitor the waypoint proxy traffic: